navattic.identify({ email: user.email })

 Choosing the right RFP automation software can feel like a big decision, but it really comes down to a few key capabilities.
 You want a tool that not only speeds up your process but also makes your team's life easier and your proposals stronger.
 Think of it as hiring the most efficient assistant you've ever had.
 The best platforms are smart, connected, and give you the data you need to win more deals.
 Let’s break down the must-have features.

-Smart Content Management and Collaboration
+Look for Smart Content and Collaboration Tools

 The heart of any great RFP tool is its ability to manage your content.
 Instead of digging through old documents and shared drives, your team should have a central "content library" where all your best answers are stored and organized.
 Look for software that uses AI to help you find the perfect response in seconds.
 This solves the problem of knowledge being stuck in different departments by creating one source of truth.
 A strong platform will also have collaboration features that let your subject matter experts easily review, edit, and approve content, ensuring every proposal is accurate and polished.